piraces/gatsby-blog/content/posts/2020-07-04-notifications-new-releases-tech-stack.md

 **What if a project is not open sourced or not in any of the mentioned platforms?**

 Well...
-There are plenty of options too to keep track of them.
+There are also plenty of options to keep track of them.
 Usually largely used projects tend to have a Twitter account, a blog, or other resource we can watch and keep up-to-date.

 In this case, to make all notifications came to the same place we could use some mechanism of automation to watch for us blog updates or twitter accounts and notify us on new releases.

 Some tools like [IFTTT](https://ifttt.com/), provides us simple yet powerful workflows to automate this kind of things.
-For example, we can setup a workflow to get new releases information from a blog (via RSS) to our mail:
+For example, we can set up a workflow to get new releases information from a blog (via RSS) to our mail:

 ![IFTTT Automation](./images/notifications-new-releases-tech-stack/ifttt_automation.png)

 Other options could be to watch a Twitter account and send it to our mail, setup an RSS feed of a Twitter account updates which contains certain words (like "release"), and other workflows you could imagine.

-Personally, I have not encountered a project which I couldn't track its releases.
+Personally, I have not found a project whose releases I couldn't track.

 # Conclusion

 There are plenty of options to get up-to-date with your tech stack or favorite tooling.
-Simply use the one most comfortable to you, or the one you find more productive.
+Simply use the most comfortable to you, or the one you find more productive.

 I'm sure this process will help you out to keep you up-to-date and be a more informed and organized developer.